WebAssembly/spec/document/core/text/modules.rst

 Abbreviations
 .............

-An :ref:`element segment <text-elem>` can be given inline with a table definition, in which case the :ref:`limits <text-limits>` of the :ref:`table type <text-tabletype>` are inferred from the length of the given segment:
+An :ref:`element segment <text-elem>` can be given inline with a table definition, in which case its offset is :math:`0` and the :ref:`limits <text-limits>` of the :ref:`table type <text-tabletype>` are inferred from the length of the given segment:

 .. math::
    \begin{array}{llclll}